What Does Sovereignty Mean?

 It was believed that all citizens should have control over their own lives, free from outside interference.
 Sovereignty was also used to define the relationship between a government and its citizens.
 For people to have self-determination, they must have sovereignty over themselves.

 Why Is Sovereignty Important?

-Each sovereign government agrees to be bound by those agreements.
+Each sovereign government is bound by those agreements.
 Each government has decided to limit its power and the power of its successors.
-Sovereignty works like a contract between states, and, as long as that agreement is adhered to, it limits everyone equally.
+Sovereignty works like a contract between states, and as long as that agreement is adhered to, it limits everyone equally.

 Sovereignty can also come into play at home during elections, where candidates may campaign to take away some powers from the government or even give more powers to individuals in society, resulting in a decrease in state sovereignty.

-The idea was first introduced by Thomas Paine, an English-American writer, and revolutionary who called for universal suffrage.
-He believed that this participation would lead to better decision-making because it includes more voices in political discussions.
+He believed this participation would lead to better decision-making because it includes more voices in political discussions.

 Early History of Popular Sovereignty

-The earliest example of popular sovereignty was during ancient Athens.
+The earliest example of popular sovereignty was in ancient Athens.
 All male citizens were allowed to participate in the political process, including voting on legislation and running for office.